xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ### When A/B test is not an option

-The gold standard for statistically assert the effectiveness of an intervention is the randomized controlled experiment and its simplified online variant: the **A/B testing**.
+The gold standard for statistically assert the effectiveness of an intervention is the randomized controlled experiment and its simplified online variant: the A/B test.

 ---

- 📝
+ 📝 During A/B test there are simulataneouly running two almost identical versions of a product that only differ by the hypothesis you want to test (i.e can a red call to action button convert more then a blue one?).
+Users are **randomly** chosen to experience one (and only one) of the two versions while the experiment is being .

 ---

-They are easy to understand, easy to setup (great free tools and libraries easily available) and when correctly designed they rule out any covariate differences between the groups.
+They are easy to understand, easy to setup (great free [tools](https://optimize.google.com/optimize/home/) easily available) and when correctly designed they rule out any covariate differences between the groups.

 However sometimes it's just not possible to set up an A/B test: